ibm-js/sdk/GUIDELINES.md

 * JavaScript code SHOULD NOT hard code style but rely on stylesheets
 * !important MUST NOT be used
-* In stylesheets MUST clearly separates things that we don't supporting changing and document them
+* Stylesheets MUST clearly separates things that we don't supporting changing and document them

 ### Inheritance Guidelines